|

 to plants.
 HAF circulation fans are highly

 recommended for use with side and/or roof mounted vent systems.
-These fans move
+The increased air movement helps to expel

 hot air out of the window vents and provide fresh air for plants.
-If additional

 Unless you plan on staying in your greenhouse 24 hours a day 7 days a week, you